ron-kit/ron-kit.github.io/content/posts/blog6/index.md

 Firstly I am starting work on a very large and ambitious project that addresses an issue which I and virtually all of my peers have encountered and complained about.
 So far it's just concepts of a plan, but if you're here you probably know me well enough to already have an idea of what it's about, so please reach out to contribute or find out more.

-Secondly I doubt that the rate of progress on this and other projects will warrant rregular, especially as I am already logging the biggest one on Jupyter, so it will be on a need-be basis.
+Secondly I doubt that the rate of progress on this and other projects will warrant regular updates, especially as I am already logging the biggest one on Jupyter, so it will be on a need-be basis.

 Finally here's my favorite albums of all time for anyone with a similarly adventurous music taste to mine.